 The fine motor skills that we share in the creative activities below are some of our favorite ways to play!
 This page is a huge resource of fun ways to play and learn while working on fine motor skills.
 Most activities here are easy prep and use recycled materials or items you might find around the home.
 Occupational Therapists can use these activities in treatment and parents can do these projects at home for quiet time or developmental skill-building.
 Almost every activity you see here contains developmental information and explanations of what skills your child will be working on with the activities.
 I love to discuss the basics of playful activities and why it helps with developmental skills and functional tasks like handwriting, scissor skills, dressing, and shoe tying.
 All of these tasks require a child’s fine motor skills.
 Skills such as bilateral hand coordination, wrist extension, gross grasp strength, pincer grasp, open thumb web space, and separation of the sides of the hand, are just a few examples of fine motor skills that are essential for functional development and effective manipulation of tools.

-Add these activities to your therapy tool box:
+Add these fine motor activities to your therapy tool box:

 This page will be updated frequently, but it’s not always easy to add in new links on a daily (or even weekly!) basis.
 Stop back often and check out the new ideas.
 Join us in a weekly conversation by signing up to join the newsletter.
 You’ll find a sign up box at the bottom of this website.

 Fine Motor Skills Activities for Kids

 Pom Pom Snowflake Line Awareness Craft